awsdocs/aws-control-tower-guide/doc_source/drift.md

 + **Account Factory Provisioned Account** – You can resolve the drift by updating the account in Account Factory\.
 For more information, see [Updating and Moving Account Factory Accounts with AWS Service Catalog](account-factory.md#updating-account-factory-accounts)\.
 + **Shared account** – You can resolve the drift from moving the audit or log archive account by updating your landing zone\.
 For more information, see [Update Your Landing Zone](configuration-updates.md#update-controltower)\.

+**Deprecated field name**
+The field name `MasterAccountID` has been changed to `ManagementAccountID` to comply with AWS guidelines\.
+The old name is **deprecated**\.
+Beginning in 2022, scripts that contain the deprecated field name will no longer work\.

 ## Removed Member Account<a name="drift-account-removed"></a>

 This type of drift can occur when a member account is removed from a registered AWS Control Tower organizational unit\.
 The following example shows the Amazon SNS notification when this type of drift is detected\.